alenyeh1014/DataScience-TwitterAnalytics/README.md

     - Sentiment Analysis:

-      * First of all, we count the amount of positive/negative words by each tweet.
-Once the amount of positive words greater than negative words we treat it as a good result.
+      * First of all, we count the amount of positive/negative words from all tweets. **Once the amount of positive words greater than negative words we treat it as a good result**.
-      * In addition, if good results are more than bad results 24 hours before the competition, we predict the result of the game is to win.
+      * In addition, if **good results are more than bad results** 24 hours before the competition, we predict the result of the game is to **win**.
-      * Furthermore, we apply TF-IDF model to filter tweets and find out it has the highest accuracy than the previous two methods.
+      * Furthermore, we apply **TF-IDF model** to filter tweets and discover this accuracy is much higher than the previous ones.

-  - After all the analysis, we find out that Sentiment Analysis has the best performance at the end; therefore, we determine to implement Sentiment Analysis with mentioned algorithms.
+  - After processing three different kinds of methodologies, **we find out that Sentiment Analysis has the best performance** at the end; therefore, we determine to implement Sentiment Analysis with mentioned algorithms.

 ### Methodology Approach

-* In this section, we try to test the accuracy of combining algorithms with and without Sentiment Analysis:
+* In this section, we gain the accuracy of combining algorithms with and without Sentiment Analysis:

   * Supervised Learning Algorithms: